About Kenya

 National Parks

 Kenya has a total of twenty six National Parks and twenty nine National Reserves.
-All of them occupy a total…
+All of them occupy a total area of 44,359 sq. kilometers or 7.5% of the total…

 Flora & Fauna